anasoid/iptv-organizer-proxy/.taskmaster/docs/prd.md

 - Cron-triggered or continuous loop
 - Queue-based processing
 - Handles all source synchronization
-- Error handling and retries
+- Error handling and logging
 - Logging to database and files

 **5. Web Server (Nginx)**